 Golf Cart Batteries

-There are a wide variety of golf cart batteries available on the market to suit all conditions and requirements.
+A wide variety of golf cart batteries are available on the market to suit all conditions and requirements.
 There are 3 main types:

 - Flooded Lead Acid – FLA or “wet cell’ batteries are not sealed and contain lead plates.
 When you replace the water, electrolytes lost during use will be replaced.